 There is exactly one more week left until the official start of summer!

-And this lemonade can be enjoyed entirely guilt-free!
+And, this lemonade can be enjoyed entirely guilt-free!
+How good!

-A slight touch of the honey flavor remains even after adding the mouth puckering, freshly squeezed lemon juice.
-The darker the honey the more pronounced the honey flavor will be.
+A slight touch of the honey flavor remains even after adding the mouth-puckering, freshly squeezed lemon juice.
+The darker the honey, the more pronounced the honey flavor will be.
+Keep this in mind when you choose which honey to add to the lemonade as there are many options, depending on where you live.

 However, there is no denying that homemade lemonade comes with a major arm workout.
-What is your preferred way of getting the face-contorting juice out of its golden fruit encasing?
+What is your preferred way of getting the face-contorting juice out of its golden fruit casing?
+I'm open to ideas.

-The options for variations are endless with lemonade:
+The choices for variations are endless with lemonade:

-- For sparkling lemonade use carbonated water where is says cold water in the recipe
+- For sparkling lemonade, use carbonated water where is says cold water in the recipe.
+This would be great to use in homemade Lemonade Scones.

 - ½ cup honey